Prince of Persia: Warrior Within: Gameplay

-As in Sands of Time, the Prince possesses limited control of time with his Medallion of Time; the Sands can be used for more efficient combat as well as to slow down and even rewind time, allowing the Prince to retry ill-timed jumps or escape Dahaka's clutches; later on, he can unlock more devastating Sand Powers that can inflict area of effect damage.
-All sand powers now draw from a simplified and unified pool of sand tanks (unlike how Sands of Time used a separate, special sand tank supply for its three offensive sand powers) with the more powerful abilities costing multiple full tanks to use.
+As in The Sands of Time, the Prince possesses limited control of time with his Medallion of Time; the Sands can be used for more efficient combat as well as to slow down and even rewind time, allowing the Prince to retry ill-timed jumps or escape Dahaka's clutches; later on, he can unlock more devastating Sand Powers that can inflict area of effect damage.
+All sand powers now draw from a simplified and unified pool of sand tanks (unlike how The Sands of Time used a separate, special sand tank supply for its three offensive sand powers) with the more powerful abilities costing multiple full tanks to use.

 The Xbox version of the game supports the ability to download extra maps via Xbox Live, as well as support for online leaderboards.
 In line with other online enabled games on Xbox, support ended on April 15, 2010.
 Prince of Persia: Warrior Within is now supported on Insignia, a revival server restoring online functionality for original Xbox games.

 Plot

 Seven years after the events of The Sands of Time, following the reversal of his devastating release of the Sands in the palace of Azad, the Prince is hunted by a being called the Dahaka as the Prince was destined to die after releasing the Sands.
 Seeking advice from a wise man, the Prince learns the Sands were created on a distant island by the Empress of Time.
 Despite the wise man's warnings about changing fate, the Prince resolves to travel to the island and prevent the Sands' creation.
 The Prince's ship is attacked by Shahdee, servant of the Empress, but he survives and washes up on the island.
-He chases Shahdee into the ruins and follows her through a time portal into the past, killing her in combat after finding her attacking another woman Kaileena.
+He chases Shahdee into the ruins and follows her through a time portal into the past, killing her in combat after finding her attacking another woman, Kaileena.
 Despite believing the Prince's efforts are futile, Kaileena helps him gain access to the Empress's throne room.
-During his efforts he is stalked by a being called the Sand Wraith, which is captured and killed by the Dahaka.
+During his efforts, the Prince is stalked by a being called the Sand Wraith, which is captured and killed by the Dahaka.
 Before confronting the Empress, the Prince offers to take Kaileena to Babylon, but she reluctantly refuses.